 GLACIER Tax Prep for Nonresident returns

-GLACIER Tax Prep is a Web-based tax return preparation system designed exclusively for foreign students, scholars, teachers, researchers, trainees and their dependents who are nonresident aliens.
-Some features of GLACIER Tax Prep include:
+GTP is a Web-based tax return preparation system designed exclusively for foreign students, scholars, teachers, researchers, trainees and their dependents who are nonresident aliens.
+Some features of GTP include:

 - Verifying each type of payment for any applicable income tax treaty exemptions